infinum/dotnet-handbook/Testing/Testing tools.md

 );
 ```

-Another important thing to note is that the `IsEquivalentTo()` method will compare all the properties only if the object it is comparing doesn't have the `Equals()` method overriden.
+Another important thing to note is that the `IsEquivalentTo()` method will compare all the properties only if the object it is comparing doesn't have the `Equals()` method overridden.
 If it does, it will use that method regardless of the comparison rules we've defined.